...

 One Success Story at a Time: The Power of One-on-One

-Published On: Monday, August 6, 2018|Categories: Education Info, Learning Strategies, Private School, Tenney Subscribers|
+Published On: Monday, August 6, 2018|Categories: Learning Strategies, Education Info, Private School, Tenney Subscribers|

 The tool you use to measure is going to determine what kind of results you get.
 If all you have a is a thermometer, you’re going to measure the temperature.
 If all you have is a ruler, you’re going to measure the length.
 Sometimes, the limitations of our measurements can cause us to miss out on important observations.